Axway/api-builder-docs/content/en/docs/getting_started/_index.md

 ### Updating {{% variables/apibuilder_prod_name %}}

 New versions of {{% variables/apibuilder_prod_name %}} are released every 2 weeks, often containing important fixes and features.
-Each {{% variables/apibuilder_prod_name %}} project depends on it's own version of {{% variables/apibuilder_prod_name %}} which allows you to update your services individually.
+Each {{% variables/apibuilder_prod_name %}} project depends on it is own version of {{% variables/apibuilder_prod_name %}} which allows you to update your services individually.

 To update {{% variables/apibuilder_prod_name %}} run the following command from your project directory.
 This will also update any additional dependencies in your project.